 DeBeers: A Diamond is Forever (1947)

-There is a famous saying that if something isn’t broke, don’t try to fix it.
-It’s the case with the A Diamond is Forever campaign that has been running for over 70 years!
-It is said that only 10% of engagement rings contained diamonds before they created this slogan?
+A famous saying is that if something isn’t broken, don’t try to fix it.
+It’s the case with the A Diamond is Forever campaign, an uninterrupted ad campaign running for over 70 years!
+It is said that only 10% of engagement rings contained diamonds before they created this slogan.

 Dove: Campaign for Real Beauty (2013)